hayden-blair/quest/README.md

 - **Part 4 details:** the `part_4/README.md` documents the Terraform resources, the least-privilege IAM design, how the Databricks token is kept out of source and state, and exactly what must exist on the Databricks side.

+## Use of AI assistance

+This submission was developed with AI assistance (Anthropic's Claude), used as a drafting, pairing, and review aid throughout.
+That assistance spanned the documentation (this README and `part_4/README.md`), the Terraform configuration in `part_4/`, and the code in the Databricks notebooks, including the Part 1 BLS-to-S3 sync and its manifest-tracking logic.

+I directed the work throughout: I made the architecture decisions, ran and debugged every deployment and notebook (catching and fixing bugs along the way), validated behavior against live data, and reviewed every file before including it.
+AI output was a starting point to evaluate, test, and edit rather than a finished product, and I can speak to the reasoning behind any part of the submission.